 Leading Ladies hardly seem to exist anymore.
 I don't mean that there aren't a lot of great actresses starring in movies right now, it's just that they're different.
 They're not the same as the leading ladies you used to see in films, women with poise and elegance, wit and intelligence, and beauty that didn't rely on special effects, outrageous styling choices, nudity, or certain … assets.
 Don't get me wrong, I'm no prude.
 I actually don't think there's anything wrong with actresses making the choice to do any of those things, and I think that women like Kate Winslet, Halle Berry, and many others would be leading ladies if they had the chance to star in the kinds of films that used to be made.
 These days it seems like it's all about movie stars though, do you know what I mean?
-So let's take a trip together in the Way Back Machine, and check out some stunning leading ladies
+So let's take a trip together in the Way Back Machine, and check out some stunning leading ladies through the ages.

 Table of contents: